You want smart political talk without the meltdowns?

 Only immunity from a vaccine counts.

-But I think one way you could get some hesitant people to do it, this is my recommendation.
+But I think one way you could get some hesitant people to do it, and this is my recommendation.

-If you'd like to be tested to see if you have immunity to it to see if you had COVID previously, you can test, and we'll give you an idea of it.
+If you'd like to be tested to see if you have immunity to it, to see if you had COVID previously, you can test and we'll give you an idea of it.

-People will come around through persuasion, talking to their family doctor, but a lot of people are resistant, and our resistance becomes more hardened the more you try to force us to do something that's not our idea.
+People will come around through persuasion, talking to their family doctor, but a lot of people are resistant and our resistance becomes more hardened the more you try to force us to do something that's not our idea.

 Well, I think also they've gotten so much wrong.

-I mean, it just it changes they the bar keeps shifting every day.
+The bar keeps shifting every day.

 And people now have built up a natural distrust of what they say because it keeps changing every day.